Nowadays, managing employee performance effectively can significantly affect your organisation’s success.

 4) Can performance management work for remote teams?

 Yes!
-Modern types of performance management systems are designed for both in-office and remote teams.
+Modern performance management systems are designed for both in-office and remote teams.
 You can use digital tools for regular check-ins, video conferences for reviews, and online platforms for goal tracking and feedback.

 5) How do I handle poor performance within my performance management system?

 Your performance management approach should include clear procedures for addressing performance issues.
 You can start with frequent feedback, document concerns, create specific improvement plans with measurable goals, and provide necessary support and resources.
-Additionally, you can even consider using your system to track progress and maintain detailed records of all discussions and actions.
+You can even consider using your system to track progress and maintain detailed records of all discussions and actions.

 Read More